 You have an inordinate amount of gas and foul odor for one or more days, you keep belching with no end in sight, and you get tired.
 After about the second or third day, you get a migraine.
 The evening before your migraine, you get unusually tired and fall asleep much earlier than normal.
-What is going on?
+Why do you have these symptoms and what is going on?

-You should of course not consume any foods that you are allergic to.
-On that note, have you taken an allergy test that details which foods you may have an intolerance to?
-I am not talking about the regular arm or back pin-prick test.
-Instead, I am talking about the ALCAT Food 200 Panel Testing.
-This will highlight offending foods that take longer to develop inside your intestines.
-It shows which foods you react to over a 2-3 day period and it is done by simple blood test.
-For migraine sufferers, the ALCAT test is the test you need to take.
+In order to alleviate symptoms, you should of course not consume any foods that you are allergic to or have an intolerance to.
+There is a significant difference between an intolerance and allergy.
+Have you taken an allergy test that details which foods you may be allergic to?
+This would be the regular arm or back pin-prick test.
+However, there are specific tests available now that help you discover food intolerance and not just food allergies.
+These will highlight offending foods, whose symptoms that take longer to develop inside your intestines.
+It shows which foods you may react to over a 2-3 day period and this can be done by a simple blood test.

-Chances are high that there is something going on in your stomach and you need to find out what it is in order to alleviate your migraines.
+Whether or not your migraines are cuased by stomach issues, chances are good that there is something going on in your stomach.
+You should try to find out what it is in order to alleviate your migraine symptoms.

-- Do you lack certain enzymes that help break down certain foods?
+- You may lack enzymes that help break down certain foods

-Once you have taken the ALCAT test, you have to stay away from all of those items you are allergic to for 3-6 months.
-In addition, you need to avoid sugars and carbohydrates as much as possible.
+Once you take the food intolerance test, it is important to stay away from all of those items you are intolerant of for up to for 3-6 months.
+To the extent you have the listed stomach symptoms you should try and avoid sugars and carbohydrates as much as possible.
 These tend to help bad bacteria grow in your stomach.
-Even if your ALCAT test comes back and shows that you are non-reactive to gluten, I would still avoid gluten first, along with dairy and caffeine.
-Gluten, above all else, has been shown to cause issues for migraine sufferers.
+Even if you are non-reactive to dairy, for example, it might still be a good idea to this group.
+Dairy has been shown to cause issues for migraine sufferers.